-Human pathogenic Ig light chain fully reproduces LCDD in a transgenic mouse, including glomerulosclerosis and end stage renal failure
+Human pathogenic immunoglobulin LC fully reproduces LCDD in a transgenic mouse, including glomerulosclerosis and end-stage renal failure.

-Beside its toxicity for kidney, LCDD light chain induces endoplasmic reticulum stress and sensitizes plasma cells to proteasome inhibitors
+In addition to its kidney toxicity, LCDD LC induces endoplasmic reticulum stress and sensitizes PCs to proteasome inhibitors.

-Light chain deposition disease (LCDD) is a rare disorder characterized by glomerular and peritubular amorphous deposits of a monoclonal immunoglobulin (Ig) light chain (LC), leading to nodular glomerulosclerosis and nephrotic syndrome.
-We developed a transgenic model using site-directed insertion of the variable domain of a pathogenic human LC gene into the mouse Ig kappa locus, ensuring its production by all plasma cells (PCs).
-High free LC levels were achieved after backcrossing with mice presenting increased PC differentiation and no Ig heavy chain (HC) production.
-Our mouse model recapitulates the characteristic features of LCDD, including progressive glomerulosclerosis, nephrotic-range proteinuria and finally, kidney failure.
+Light chain (LC) deposition disease (LCDD) is a rare disorder characterized by glomerular and peritubular amorphous deposits of a monoclonal immunoglobulin LC, leading to nodular glomerulosclerosis and nephrotic syndrome.
+We developed a transgenic model using site-directed insertion of the variable domain of a pathogenic human LC gene into the mouse immunoglobulin κ locus, ensuring its production by all plasma cells (PCs).
+High free LC levels were achieved after backcrossing with mice presenting increased PC differentiation and no immunoglobulin heavy chain production.
+Our mouse model recapitulates the characteristic features of LCDD, including progressive glomerulosclerosis, nephrotic-range proteinuria, and finally kidney failure.
 The variable domain of the LC bears alone the structural properties involved in its pathogenicity.
-RNA sequencing conducted on PCs demonstrated that LCDD LC induces endoplasmic reticulum stress, likely accounting for the high efficiency of proteasome inhibitor-based therapy.
-Accordingly, reduction of circulating pathogenic LC was efficiently achieved and not only preserved renal function, but partially reversed kidney lesions.
-Finally, transcriptome analysis of pre-sclerotic glomeruli revealed that proliferation and extracellular matrix remodelling represented the first steps of glomerulosclerosis, paving the way for future therapeutic strategies in LCDD and other kidney diseases featuring diffuse glomerulosclerosis, particularly diabetic nephropathy.
+RNA sequencing conducted on PCs demonstrated that LCDD LC induces endoplasmic reticulum stress, likely accounting for the high efficiency of proteasome inhibitor–based therapy.
+Accordingly, reduction of circulating pathogenic LC was efficiently achieved and not only preserved renal function but also partially reversed kidney lesions.
+Finally, transcriptome analysis of presclerotic glomeruli revealed that proliferation and extracellular matrix remodeling represented the first steps of glomerulosclerosis, paving the way for future therapeutic strategies in LCDD and other kidney diseases featuring diffuse glomerulosclerosis, particularly diabetic nephropathy.